 The Sarbanes–Oxley Act of 2002, also known as the 'Public Company Accounting Reform and Investor Protection Act' (in the Senate) and 'Corporate and Auditing Accountability and Responsibility Act' (in the House) and more commonly called Sarbanes–Oxley, Sarbox or SOX, is a United States federal law that set new or enhanced standards for all U.S. public company boards, management and public accounting firms

 Mappings for SOX to the RSA Archer Control Standard Library are available in the authoritative source content pack.

 The source of this content comes is available on the U.S. Congressional website.

-The SOX authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The SOX authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For Additional Support

 To learn more about this content, please contact your Account Rep for additional details.
 For technical support questions, please open a support case or contact RSA Archer at firstname.lastname@example.org for more information.